rmbolger/Posh-ACME/Posh-ACME/DnsPlugins/DomainOffensive-Readme.md

 ## Setup

 We need to retrieve an secret API token for the account that will be used to update DNS records.
-Further information can ba found at [the (german) developer docs.](https://www.do.de/wiki/LetsEncrypt_-_Entwickler).
+Further information can ba found at the (german) [developer docs](https://www.do.de/wiki/LetsEncrypt_-_Entwickler).

 ## Using the Plugin